tokenami/tokenami/README.md

 }
 ```

-Now you can pass Tokenami properties directly with proper type checking:
+Now you can pass Tokenami properties directly to the `style` prop with type checking:

 ```tsx
 <Button style={{ '--padding': 4 }} />